- Related Products:

 Evidence from the Literature

-Remlinger and colleagues developed and characterised a rodent NMOSD/MOGAD model and used OptoDrum to document the distinct pattern of visual dysfunction produced by antibody-mediated optic nerve attack, providing the first functional OptoDrum-based characterisation of NMOSD visual impairment in a preclinical model.
+- A rodent NMOSD/MOGAD model was developed and characterised.
+OptoDrum was used to document the distinct pattern of visual dysfunction produced by antibody-mediated optic nerve attack.

-Joly and colleagues characterised a B cell-dependent EAE model in which MOG antibody responses contribute to demyelination and visual pathway damage, using OptoDrum to document functional visual outcomes in this hybrid T cell/B cell model that bridges the classical EAE and MOGAD paradigms.
+- A B cell-dependent EAE model in which MOG antibody responses contribute to demyelination and visual pathway damage was characterised, using OptoDrum to document functional visual outcomes in this hybrid T cell/B cell model that bridges the classical EAE and MOGAD paradigms.

 05Does Neuroprotective or Immunomodulatory Treatment Preserve Visual Function in EAE and Optic Neuritis Models?Audience A - Vision-focusedAudience B - CNS/Systemic